Antiz96/Linux-Desktop/Arch-Linux/Sway.md

 - Super + Shift + Left = Move focused window to the left (when reaching the edge of the screen, makes the window move to the left screen if there's one)
 - Super + Shift + Up = Move focused window up (when reaching the edge of the screen, makes the window move to the up screen if there's one)
 - Super + Shift + Down = Move focused window down (when reaching the edge of the screen, makes the window move to the down screen if there's one)
+- Super + F1 = Switch to workspace 1
+- Super + F2 = Switch to workspace 2
+- Super + F3 = Switch to workspace 3
+- Super + F4 = Switch to workspace 4
+- Super + F5 = Switch to workspace 5
+- Super + F6 = Switch to workspace 6
+- Super + F7 = Switch to workspace 7
+- Super + F8 = Switch to workspace 8
+- Super + F9 = Switch to workspace 9
+- Super + F10 = Switch to workspace 10
 - Super + Shift + F1 = Move window to workspace 1
 - Super + Shift + F2 = Move window to workspace 2
 - Super + Shift + F3 = Move window to workspace 3
 - Super + Shift + F4 = Move window to workspace 4
 - Super + Shift + F5 = Move window to workspace 5
 - Super + Shift + F6 = Move window to workspace 6
-- Super + F1 = Switch to workspace1
-- Super + F2 = Switch to workspace2
-- Super + F3 = Switch to workspace3
+- Super + Shift + F7 = Move window to workspace 7
-- Super + F4 = Switch to workspace4
+- Super + Shift + F8 = Move window to workspace 8
-- Super + F5 = Switch to workspace5
+- Super + Shift + F9 = Move window to workspace 9
-- Super + F6 = Switch to workspace6
+- Super + Shift + F10 = Move window to workspace 10
 - Super + Tab = Switch to next workspace
 - Alt + Tab = Open the window switcher
 - Super + Esc = Open the power menu